Crisis Counseling and Intervention: How Counselors Provide Immediate Help

 Violence

-- American Psychological Association (APA): Provides tips and resources for managing distress in the aftermath of a shooting.
-The APA also provides an extensive directory for finding a psychologist.
+• American Psychological Association (APA): Provides tips and resources for managing distress in the aftermath of a shooting, as well as guidance for helping children cope with violent events.
+The APA also offers a psychologist locator to connect with professional support.

-- The National Child Traumatic Stress Network: Provides various resources and educational material related to trauma, grief, and parent guidelines for helping youth after mass violence, bombings, or shootings.
+• The National Child Traumatic Stress Network (NCTSN): Provides research-informed resources on trauma, grief, mass violence, and terrorism, including parent guidelines for supporting youth after violent events.

 Domestic Violence

-- The National Domestic Violence Hotline: 24/7 free, confidential support for anyone experiencing domestic violence or questioning abuse within their relationship.
-Call 1-800-799-SAFE.
-Online chat options are available through their website.
+• The National Domestic Violence Hotline: 24/7 free, confidential support for anyone experiencing domestic violence or questioning abuse within their relationship.
+Call 1-800-799-7233 (SAFE).
+Online chat and text options are available at thehotline.org.

 Suicide